Alifaeenali/Full_Stack/readme.md

 once password created you can update gmail password in .env file and gmail too.

-then run app.py by running
+then run on terminal/cmd

+#to setup database
+python create_database.py

+#to run server
 python app.py

 the link will show up in the terminal